Welcome! Locksmith is a simple yet powerful tool to help you make sure the right people see the right things in your Shopify store.

 - Keys allow you to specify the exact conditions that give your customers access to the locked resource.

-- Check out the full list of keys here, or in the dropdown menu on the right side of the lock page.
+- Check out the full list of keys in the dropdown menu on the lock page.

 - You can also create your own custom keys with Liquid.
 Create a custom key by choosing (custom) from the key dropdown menu.

 Locksmith gives you flexibility to add multiple keys and logically chain them together to create unique unlock conditions.